stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 **Thanks**

-Thanks to Isao Makabe, Juraj Tomori, Sara Saab, Marco Volina and Daniel Scholtz for early feedback on the idea and this post.
+Thanks to Isao Makabe, Juraj Tomori, Sara Saab, Marco Volino and Daniel Scholtz for early feedback on the idea and this post.